 Our alums include organic farmers, plant health specialists, a plant breeding technician, an advancement director of a major community food organization, a director of a seed conservation society, a staff member of a farmland conservation organization, a research greenhouse manager, several soil scientists, and many more.

 Our unique location provides distinctive partnership advantages to our program.

-During the academic year, either as part of a class, in the work-study program or as volunteers, students work in our greenhouses, with animals (either on our farm or at a local farm), and in our sustainability office.
-Beginning in fall 2013, students will have the opportunity to document their activities outside the classroom through a Rural Living Transcript.
+During the academic year—either as part of a class, in the work-study program, or as volunteers—students work in our greenhouses, with animals (either on our farm or at a local farm), and in our sustainability office.
+As of fall 2013, students in the Sustainable Agriculture major now have the opportunity to document their activities outside the classroom through a Rural Living Transcript.